Observing the stellar halo of Andromeda in cosmological simulations: the Auriga2PAndAS pipeline: Results

 \section{Results}

 The \textsc{Auriga2PAndAS} pipeline is applied to the 6 simulated galaxies selected by \citet{grand_2018a}, H6, H16, H21, H23, H24, and H27, whose parameters are listed in Table~\ref{cat_sim}.
 These galaxies have virial masses\footnote{Here, we define the virial radius as the radius where the mean density is equal to 200 times the critical density of the universe.} ranging from $1.0$ to $1.8 \times 10^{12}$ M$_\odot$ and have virial radii of $\sim 240$ kpc.
 They cover the range of virial masses found for M31 using different tracers \citep[$0.8$ to $ 2.0 \times 10^{12}$ M$_\odot$][]{chemin_2009,watkins_2010,tollerud_2012,fardal_2013,veljanoski_2014,penarrubia_2016,kafle_2018}.
-The stellar mass of the simulated halos inside their virial radii varies from 5.4 to $10.3 \times 10^{10}$ M$_\odot$, which is slightly less massive than the $10.3^{+2.3}_{-1.7} \times 10^{10}$ M$_\odot$ found by \citet{sick_2015} for M31 inside the central 30 kpc, on top of which should be added the mass of the stellar halo ($\simeq 1\times 10^{10}$ M$_\odot$; \citepalias{ibata_2014b}).
+The stellar mass of the simulated halos inside their virial radii varies from 6.6 to $10.3 \times 10^{10}$ M$_\odot$.
+Their stellar mass inside the inner 30 kpc range from 6.2 to 9.6 $\times 10^{10}$ M$_\odot$, which is slightly less massive than the $10.3^{+2.3}_{-1.7} \times 10^{10}$ M$_\odot$ found by \citet{sick_2015} for M31 inside this radius.
+However, in the outer halo (>30 kpc), the simulations have stellar mass of $0.8-1.0 \times 10^{10}$ M$_\odot$, similar to the the mass of the stellar halo of M31 found by \citepalias{ibata_2014b} ($\simeq 1\times 10^{10}$ M$_\odot$.
+The only exception is the simulation H6, where the stellar mass outside 30 kpc is smaller than for the other simulated galaxies (0.3 $\times 10^{10}$ M$_\odot$), but is the consequence that this galaxy is the less massive of this sample.

 Prior to any analysis and following \citetalias{martin_2013} and \citetalias{ibata_2014b}, we fill the holes of the PAndAS coverage present in the observations and included in the mocks by the pipeline.
 To do so, we duplicate stars from neighboring regions, both for the mocks and for the observations.
+To select the duplicated stars, the observations of the mocks are shifted by $0.15 \degr$ along both the $\xi$ and $\eta$ axis and the stars falling in the gaps are kept.

 The fully processed mocks that are directly comparable to the PAndAS observations are distributed with this publication.
 A full description of the catalogues is provided in Appendix \ref{annexe} and the data themselves are accessible on the journal's website.